groupvine/gv-doc/7-advanced/2-htmlSource.md

 of paragraph elements would typically remain unchanged).

 Also, default styling is applied to a number of HTML elements entered using this mode.
 For example, &lt;table&gt; elements are displayed with thin, light borders and some extra margins.
-This is typically appropriate for actual tables, however, HTML &lt;table&gt;
+This is typically appropriate for actual tables, however, HTML &lt;table&gt; elements are often instead used only for positioning elements in emails (particularly due to limited email support for 'position'-related CSS elements).
+To avoid these borders and margins around &lt;table&gt;
-elements are often instead used only for positioning elements in emails (particularly due to limited email support for 'position'-related CSS elements).
-To avoid these borders and margins around &lt;table&gt; elements, and some other default styling, wrap your custom HTML in a class="gv-base-styling" element.
+elements, and some other default styling, wrap your custom HTML within an element with class="gv-base-styling".
 This could be done by adding this class to an element that already wraps your email content, or adding an overally &lt;div&gt; wrapper like this:

 ```
     <div class="gv-base-styling">